yisusdev/brianda-router/README.md

  - Bruno Pineda - [bpinedah](https://github.com/bpinedah)

  ## Changes log
  - v1.0.2 - Fix unhandled error for all ```(*)``` method through ```use()``` function by now not supported.
+ - v1.0.3 - More description on documentation about usage.